xiongmy/docs/src/components/course/course3-5-en.md

 ●   Define my variable with an initial value of i, an end value of j, and a step size of n.
 Each time i increases by n (i = i + n), the script blocks included are executed when i is less than j, otherwise the loop blocks are skipped.
 ● 	Example:

-for (i = 1; i <10, i ++)
+for (i = 1; i <=10, i ++)
 {
 Loop body statement;
-}}
+}

-This loop will be executed 9 times (in the case of i = 0 to i = 10) Its execution process is this:
+This loop will be executed 10 times (in the case of i = 1 to i = 10) Its execution process is this:
-First assign an initial value of 1 to the variable i, and then judge, if the condition i <10 (yes) is satisfied, the statement of the loop body is executed, and then i ++ is completed, that is, i = i + 1; i becomes 2 and then judges If the condition i <10 is satisfied (still), the statement of the loop body is executed again, and i ++ is continued after completion.
-When i becomes 10,
-it is judged whether the condition i <10 is satisfied, and it is found that it is no longer satisfied, and then exits the loop.
+First assign an initial value of 1 to the variable i, and then judge, if the condition i <=10 (yes) is satisfied, the statement of the loop body is executed, and then i ++ is completed, that is, i = i + 1; i becomes 2 and then judges If the condition i <=10 is satisfied (still), the statement of the loop body is executed again, and i ++ is continued after completion.
+When i becomes 11,it is judged whether the condition i <=10 is satisfied, and it is found that it is no longer satisfied, and then exits the loop.

 #### 5. If <condition> then ()
 ![](../../assets/images/course-en/course3/course3-5/005.jpeg)